 Dr. Ograin is the Director and Faculty Advisor of the UCSB Mathematics Project.
-He is a faculty member at UCSB with a joint appointment in the Departments of Mathematics and Education.
+He is an Associate Teaching Professor at UCSB with a joint appointment in the Departments of Mathematics and Education.
 He oversees the various institutes and workshops of the UCSB Mathematics Project, directs project personnel in their roles, and ensures rigorous mathematics content and engaging teacher practice for participants.

-Ms. Nguyen is a junior high school mathematics teacher at Mesa Union School in Somis.
+Ms. Nguyen is a Mathematics Specialist for the Rio School District in Oxnard.
 She is a veteran leader with the UCSB Mathematics Project, and is an expert at designing activity-based and inquiry-based lessons for use in the classroom.
 She is also very knowledgeable about technological resources and applications appropriate for use by teachers and students.

 Abbey Shaw Linder

-Ms. Shaw Linder is a first grade teacher at Rio Rosales Elementary School in Oxnard.
+Ms. Shaw Linder is a first grade teacher at Rio del Sol Elementary School in Oxnard.
 She is another veteran teacher leader for the UCSB Mathematics Project.
 Her expertise is in engaging mathematics teaching practices for primary grades, especially number talks and models for understanding addition and subtraction.

 Ms. Guerrero is a third grade teacher at Canalino Elementary School in Carpinteria.
 She has many years of experience working with children in mathematics classrooms and working with teachers in professional development workshops.
 She is an expert in teaching practices that guide children to conceptual understanding and procedural fluency.